huaminghuangtw/Second-Brain/My-Evergreen-Lists/💭 Journal Prompts.md

 * 🤔 On "Miscellaneous"
-	> _If everything were to stay the same, what's the one tiny change that would have the greatest positive impact in my life?_
+	> _If everything were to stay the same, what’s the one tiny change that would have the greatest positive impact in my life?_

 	> _If everything else stays the same, what one variable could create the biggest positive change on my situation?_